bvibber/audio-feeder/readme.md

 AudioFeeder.js with webpack locally, or download a pre-built release archive from https://github.com/brion/audio-feeder/releases

-AudioFeeder.js can then be directly loaded in a <script>, or you can use it in another packaging system.
+AudioFeeder.js can then be directly loaded in a &lt;script>, or you can use it in another packaging system.

 You will need to ensure that dynamicaudio.swf is included along with your